BrenMorgan/Dommy/README.md

   - OK NOW THE IMPRTANT BIT

-  in the login screen at the bottom to the left of the power button is the Utilman (Utility Manager) this we changed to cmd earlier, so when you clcik it and command prompt will open.
+  in the login screen at the bottom to the left of the power button is the Utilman (Utility Manager) this we changed to cmd earlier, so when you click it the command prompt will open.

-  Windows defender might pick up on this, so as soon as you click it and the command prompt open you quickly type start cmd this will open another command prompt which we will use to add an admin account first type
+  Windows defender might pick up on this. so as soon as you click it and the command prompt opens you quickly type

+  start cmd

+  this will open another command prompt which we will use to add an admin account first type